-Refer to the Meeting Infants’ and Toddlers’ Needs: Developmentally Appropriate Materials (Apply section) attachment for excellent guidelines for selecting toys and materials for infants and young children.
+Refer to the Meeting Infants’ and Toddlers’ Needs: Developmentally Appropriate Materials (Apply section) attachment for excellent guidelines for selecting toys and materials for infants and toddlers.

-As you learned in the Safety course, you should make sure the materials you provide are safe.
-All materials in your learning space should be made for infants and/or toddlers.
-Ensure your room is free of toxic materials (e.g., certain plants or art supplies).
-Make sure you carefully supervise materials that could be difficult for developmentally younger children.
+As you learned in the Safe Environments course, you should make sure the materials you provide are safe.
+All materials in your learning space should be made for infants or toddlers (including size and shape).
+Ensure your room is free of toxic materials (such as certain plants or art supplies).
+Make sure you carefully supervise materials that could be difficult for the developmental skills of younger children.

 Linked to Children’s Interests

-Caregivers can build on infants’ and toddlers’ play by providing engaging toys during interactions and experiences.
-Effective materials are safe and complement the infants’ or toddlers’ abilities, strengths and interests.
-For example, for a toddler who expresses interest in animals, the caregiver can add plastic animal toys to the sensory or block area where he enjoys playing.
+Caregivers can build on infants’ and toddlers’ play by providing engaging toys and materials during interactions and experiences.
+Effective materials are safe and complement the infants’ and toddlers’ abilities, strengths, and interests.
+For example, if a toddler expresses interest in animals, the caregiver can add plastic animal toys to the sensory or block area where the toddler enjoys playing.

 Materials that can be used in a variety of ways and that meet infants’ and toddlers’ developmental needs can provide a sense of security.
-Opportunities created for infants and toddlers to easily access, have fun with and manipulate materials that meet their interests and learning styles help infants and toddlers:
+Opportunities created for infants and toddlers to easily access, have fun with, and manipulate materials will meet their interests and learning styles.
+These appropriately selected materials and carefully planned opportunities will help infants and toddlers:

-- Feel competent and recognize they have the ability to do different things and express ideas
+- Feel competent and recognize they are capable of doing different things.

-Remember some families may not value play the way other families do.
+Keep in mind that some families may not value play the way other families do.
 Some families may not have an environment that allows for safe play or a tradition of special time or floor play with their infant or toddler.
-Learn about families, seek to understand differences and find what is most important in the care of their infants and toddlers.
+Learn about families, seek to understand differences, and discover what is most important to them for the care of their infants and toddlers.

 Not all toys are created equal.
 Some toys spark imagination and some hinder it.
-You might have noticed that young children are often more interested in the box than the toy that came inside it.
+You might have noticed that young children are often more interested in the box than the toy that came inside.
 Why?
 Because the box can become anything.
-It becomes a drum when you hit it, a house when you put a doll inside it, a hat when you put it on your head and a mask when you play hide and seek behind it.
+It becomes a drum when you hit it, a house when you put a doll inside it, a hat when you put it on your head, and a mask when you play hide and seek behind it.
 The possibilities are endless.
 Infants and toddlers learn and explore more when a toy is only limited by their imaginations.
+Remember that loose -parts and provocations can be used.
 Consider the following list and think about why toys spark or limit imaginative play.

 Toys that may limit imaginative play: